olwend/CV/README.md

 #### CLARIFICATION OF USER REQUIREMENTS
 Testing introduces the real world and users to the running of code, thus exposes questions and reveals gaps.
 Sets the code in the wider context of environment, accessibility and device.
 Checks that the interpretation of the requirement is in line with the user use of application.
-OVer many projects and organisations the same questions arise, a good tester becomes a touchstone and develops uncanny ability to predict issues.
+Over many projects and organisations the same questions arise, a good tester becomes a touchstone and develops uncanny ability to predict issues.
+I have learnt to trust my hunches and ability to evidence risks prior to their breaking as issues.

 #### COMMUNICATION
 - Timely and accurate updates to stakeholders of current status of quality and the severity to show impact on project status against plan
-- Clarification of ideas and translation of aspirations into a real plan.
+- Clarification of ideas and translation of aspirations into a real plan, which peers and overall team can enact.
+- Challenging participant in agile scrum and planning sessions.
 - Management of people - listening, echoing back to help refine and clarify their development concerns and goals.
 I have mentored and trained up 6 novice testers, all of whom are still progressing in their test careers.
 - I implemented a personal development tool to clarify the agile test role and ensure test engineers were given a clear learning path for agile proficiency.